polvalente/handoff/README.md

-# Handout
+# Handoff

-Handout is a library for building and executing Directed Acyclic Graphs (DAGs) of functions in Elixir.
+Handoff is a library for building and executing Directed Acyclic Graphs (DAGs) of functions in Elixir.

 ## Features